j4mes12/SDPA_Coursework/Part1/Part1.md

 #### take_step

-This method adds a new position to body of the snake for the player instance.
+This method adds a new position to body for the player instance.

 #### change_direction